CloudNStoyan/arabasta/eslint-plugin-tsoa/docs/rules/require-jsdoc-example-for-enum-property-type.md

-# require-jsdoc-example-for-enum-type
+# require-jsdoc-example-for-enum-property-type

-Require JSDoc's `@example` declaration for enum properties and ban other complex types from having `@example` declaration.
+Require JSDoc's `@example` declaration for enum properties.

 💼 This rule is enabled in the ✅ `recommended` config.